 What is an 80% Video?

-By definition, an 80% video is a sales video that answers the top 7-10 questions almost every prospect asks and is assigned to them to watch before you get down to business.
+By definition, an 80% video is a sales video that answers the top 7-10 questions almost every prospect asks.
+The video is assigned to new prospects to watch before you get down to business.

-The major outcome is a shortened sales cycle and a more trusting relationship between you and your prospect.
+The major outcome of it is a shortened sales cycle and a more trusting relationship between you and your prospect.

 Before we continue, please note that the language I use to describe this process is tailored to an organization that is service/product based, for-profit, and has a sales team with multiple members.